andrasivacson/portAl/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 deploy using this:
-ng build -dev -op portal_node/public firebase deploy
+ng build -prod -op portal_node/public firebase deploy --only hosting